'TIL DEATH DO US PART

 Amelia nodded.
 "Of course, you know we will.
 But nothing's going to happen."

 Alicia was happy to hear that.
 It made her feel better about what she wanted to do.
-Amelia had agreed to take the kids this weekend, while she sought an opportunity to talk to her husband about their marriage.
+Amelia agreed to keep the kids over the weekend, while she sought an opportunity to talk to her husband about their marriage.

 She'd stayed and had lunch with her sister before leaving to go home.
 She had nowhere else to go.
 Her best friend, Yinka, had travelled to have her baby in the States, and she really didn't want to upset her with this news.